Biology & Chemistry Research

 Dr. Timothy Brophy

 Dr. Brophy’s graduate research focused on ecology and systematics of salamanders and turtles, but he has broad interests in all vertebrates.
-Dr. Brophy is currently working on several research projects including ecological studies of the Peaks of Otter Salamander and baraminological analyses of landfowl, waterbirds, fossil horses, salamanders, and cucurbits
+Dr. Brophy has recently worked on several research projects including ecological studies of the Peaks of Otter Salamander and baraminological analyses of landfowl, waterbirds, fossil horses, salamanders, and cucurbits.
+His team is currently working on a lungless salamander baraminology project that includes hybridization, taxonomic, morphological, molecular, fossil, and biblical datasets.

 The Fulp Lab – Modulation of Cannabinoid Receptors